When you have

 attack, your usual symptoms suddenly get worse:

-Oral corticosteroids, which
+- Oral corticosteroid medicines, which

-are medicines that reduce the swelling in your airways and may make breathing
+reduce the swelling in your airways and may make breathing

 easier.
 They are typically given for 5 days to up to 14 days to those who